vega/vega-lite/CONTRIBUTING.md

 ### Build

 You can run `yarn build` to compile Vega-Lite and regenerate `vega-lite-schema.json`.
+Alternatively, you can use `yarn build:only` which runs a subset of build commands (but it's sufficient for debugging / developing features alongside Vega Editor.)

 ### Basic Lint & Test & Test Coverage